mvitolo/WhoSings/README.md

 >
 > So I can play the game
 >
-> The card will show a lyric from one of the
+> The card will show lyrics from one of the
 > most rated songs with three buttons
 > to give three possibilities to the user